The Enchanted Cottage (1945 film): Cast

 Dorothy McGuire insisted for her character to show her plainness with no makeup, ill-fitting clothes and a drab hairstyle.
 When McGuire was filmed looking appealing to Robert Young, her character had similar costumes that were well tailored.

+Herbert Marshall, who had lost a leg in World War I, played his role as a blind man with the help of special contact lenses.

+Soundtrack

+Composer Roy Webb wrote a piano concerto for the film that a blinded World War I veteran (Herbert Marshall) uses as a tone poem to describe the story of the two protagonists to a gathering of their friends.
+Webb was nominated for an Academy Award for Best Original Score in 1945 and performed the concerto at the Hollywood Bowl later that year.